Miami Heat Basketball - Heat News, Scores, Stats, Rumors & More - ESPN

 The latest notes, updates and analysis on the Heat from around the web.

-Dion Waiters scored 14 of his 24 points in the fourth quarter, including the clinching 3 with 6.8 seconds left, and the Heat overcame an 18-point deficit in the final period to beat the Nets,
+Dion Waiters scored 14 of his 24 points in the fourth quarter, including the clinching 3 with 6.8 seconds left, and the Heat overcame an 18-point deficit to beat the Nets, 109-106 on Wednesday.

-The Warriors travel to Charlotte on Wednesday to take on the Hornets, who they've beaten in the past four matchups between the two teams.

-The Heat star is a company man in his hometown as owner of Starbucks and Subways and more

 |TEAM